RSS as an acronym has been used to mean: RDF or Rich Site Summary, or Really Simple Syndication.

-RSS formats are fairly widely used, from news sites to blogs (all blogging platforms support, self-hosted or share-cropped), through ecommerce or classified sites such as Craisglist, though there have been shutdown in recent years.
+RSS formats are fairly widely used, from news sites to blogs (both self-hosted and services/silos), through e-commerce or classified sites such as Craigslist, though there have been shutdowns in recent years.

 In response to social silos turning off or removing access to their RSS Feeds, some groups have created work-arounds or alternate means of re-enabling RSS feeds.
 Some of these are listed below:

-- Ryan Barrett's activitystreams-unofficial fetches and converts Facebook, Twitter, Instagram, and Google+ data to and from RSS, as well as other formats like ActivityStreams and microformats2 HTML/JSON.
+- Ryan Barrett's granary fetches and converts Facebook, Flickr, Twitter, Instagram, and Google+ data to and from RSS, as well as other formats like ActivityStreams and microformats2 HTML/JSON.